liamdln/nextauth-vatsim-connect/README.md

 ## Contributing

-I'm very new to Next.js, and very much a self taught web developer.
+I'm very much a self taught web developer.
 If you see something that isn't quite right, please let me know, or feel free to correct it yourself.
 I appreciate all feedback!